moussaclarke/devbox/readme.md

    | (_| |  __/\ V /| |_) | (_) >  <
     \__,_|\___| \_/ |_.__/ \___/_/\_\
 ```
 A vagrant LAMP stack based on Ubuntu Xenial 16.04 with MariaDB, PHP7 plus a bunch of extensions.
-Also Git, MongoDB, Node, Yarn, Gulp, Composer, PhpUnit, Slap and more.
+Also Git, MongoDB, Node, Yarn, Gulp, Composer, PhpUnit, Micro and more.

 I'm currently using this as my base dev setup.
 I'd been using scotchbox for a while, but wanted to learn how to provision everything myself.